grntl/dataVisBlog/vizBlogs.md

 ```
 transitCleaned <- na.omit(transit_cost)
 ```
 In order to do the country-by-country analysis I wanted to do, I needed to find out what countries there were in the database.
-I used the code below to find all the unique values of in the 'country' column of the datatable and also put them into a vector that I could utilize later.
+I used the code below to find all the unique values in the 'country' column of the datatable and also put them into a vector that I could utilize later.
 ```
 countries <- c(unique(transitCleaned$country))
 countries